 What to Expect in a Virtual Hearing

-Your attorney (or your property management company’s team) will discuss the case with you before the hearing.
+Your attorney or property management team will discuss the case with you before the hearing.
 They will walk you through what to expect and what to say, should you be asked to say anything.

 On the day of the hearing, the judge will likely begin by making sure that every person required to attend is present.
 The non-appearance of one party may result in the dismissal of the case, except in certain circumstances.
 The judge will also go over the procedures of the hearing, so if it’s your first time attending one, there’s no reason to worry.

 Everyone’s face will appear on the screen as this allows the judge to see each participant and to identify who is speaking.
 Just like a regular hearing, you should not interrupt anyone — especially the judge.
 If there is lag or delay, you can request the speaker to repeat themselves.

 Keep in mind that the judge may restrict chat features during the hearing.
 This means that you will not be able to communicate with your attorney or property manager within the app.
 This is why it is crucial to meticulously go over the facts of the case before the hearing.